lhelms2/rtd-template/docs/source/help.rst

 Getting Help
 ======

-For fequently asked questions, see :ref:`FAQ` .
+For frequently asked questions, see :ref:`FAQ`.

 For help with X, email Y.